-information Based on the and communication policy, 2070 BS, the Media Monitoring Directives, 2070 BS was formulated and implemented in the CA elections of 2013.
-The media monitoring directives were prepared to make the elections free, fair and transparent and to implement provisions related to monitoring mentioned in the Election Commission's Communication Policy, 2013.
+the information Based on and communication policy, 2070 BS, the Media Monitoring Directives, 2070 BS was formulated and implemented in the CA elections of 2013.
+The media also monitoring directives were prepared to make the elections free, fair and transparent and to implement provisions related to monitoring mentioned in the Election Commission's Communication Policy, 2013.

-The Directives, in fact, is another milestone in strengthening relations between the Commission and the media.
-The directives envision different institutional mechanisms ensure participatory monitoring in the elections.
+The Directives, in fact, is another strengthening milestone in the relations between the Commission and the media.
+The directives envision different institutional mechanisms ensure participatory media to monitoring in the elections.
 There is the provision of a six-member Media Monitoring Committee coordinated by a commissioner in which the secretary of the Ministry of Information and Communication and the Head of the Department of Journalism, Tribhuvan University, are among its members.